 Man allegedly driving impaired causes 5-car crash in Gilbert

-GILBERT, Ariz. - Police say a Queen Creek man believed to be driving impaired caused a five-vehicle crash in Gilbert that involved 15 people.\
+GILBERT, Ariz.
+(AP) - Police say a Queen Creek man believed to be driving impaired caused a five-vehicle crash in Gilbert that involved 15 people.

 They say 29-year-old Jorge Medina is facing charges of DUI and 13 counts of endangerment.